 Marketing

 Marketing via text isn’t anything new.
 From promoting sales to appointment reminders, many companies have been using text marketing for years.
-But with 27% more businesses joining the trend in 2022, you can expect to see even more growth going into 2024.
+However, with 28% of businesses using SMS for sales and promotions and 87% of businesses rating SMS marketing as important for marketing, you can expect to see even more growth going into 2025.

 Commerce